oils-for-unix/oils/doc/known-differences.md

 #### Tilde expansion and Brace expansion don't interact

-In bash, something like `{~bob,~jane}/src` will expand to home dirs for both people.
+In bash, `{~bob,~jane}/src` will expand the home dirs of both people.
 OSH doesn't do this because it separates parsing and evaluation.
 By the time tilde expansion happens, we haven't *evaluated* the brace expansion.
 We've only *parsed* it.

 (mksh agrees with OSH, but zsh agrees with bash.)

 #### Brackets should be escaped within character classes

+Don't use ambiguous syntax for a character class consisting of a single bracket character.

 No: